The following are frequently asked questions about the DEX® Diagnostics Exchange Registry and Z-Code® Program.

-Technical Assessment (TA) Documentation
+Technical Assessment (TA) Evaluation

-After DEX assigns a Z-Code for a specific test, a technical assessment is performed.
-Coverage is usually determined at the completion of the assessment.
-The Z-Code becomes effective and can be submitted on claims when that process is complete, and the test is assigned a recommended CPT® code.
+After DEX® assigns a Z-Code for a specific test, a Technical Assessment (TA) may be performed, and a result determined at the completion of the assessment.
+The Z-Code is effective and can be submitted on claims once the test has been assigned a TA result or has been assigned a recommended CPT® code.

 DEX Customer Service is not able to address claims related questions.
 Please contact your payer directly for assistance.

 Palmetto GBA, LLC is the owner/licensor of the DEX® Diagnostics Exchange and DEX Diagnostics Exchange Registry software that includes the DEX Z-Codes and clinical content comprising information about laboratory tests for molecular diagnostics.